Harvard Revoked Admission Offers To At Least 10 Students After They Posted Offensive Memes

-What started as a private Facebook group for the sharing of funny memes resulted in at least 10 incoming Harvard freshmen losing their offers of acceptance to the university.
+What started as a private Facebook group for sharing funny memes resulted in at least 10 incoming Harvard University freshmen losing their offers of acceptance to the university.

 The school revoked their admission in mid-April after discovering the students shared sexually explicit, racist, and offensive memes and messages in a group chat called "Harvard memes for horny bourgeois teens," the Harvard Crimson reported.

-After joining the university's official class of 2021 Facebook group, about 100 students formed an off-shoot messaging group in December that became a space to share jokes and images mocking sexual assault, the Holocaust and the deaths of children, often targeting ethnic or racial groups, the Crimson first reported.
+After joining the university's official Harvard College Class of 2021 Facebook group, about 100 students formed an offshoot messaging group in December that became a space to share jokes and images mocking sexual assault, the Holocaust, and the deaths of children, often targeting ethnic or racial groups, the Crimson first reported.

 An incoming Harvard freshman who asked to remain anonymous told BuzzFeed News that he started a meme chat that ultimately led to the private, more "wild" meme messaging thread.
-He said he has since left the group and while he was not in the thread that led to his former future classmates losing their acceptance letters, students posted offensive images in his group to gain entry into the more secluded one.
+He said he has since left the group, and that while he was not in the thread that led to his former future classmates losing their acceptance letters, students posted offensive images in his group to gain entry into the more secluded one.

-"For the first like 4 months it was great.
-Just wholesome memes and discussions about life," he explained.
+"For the first like four months it was great.
+Just wholesome memes and discussions about life," he said.
 "Just like an open forum for people to chat."

 But then things took a turn.

-The Tab later published a selection of the messages and memes, which feature subjects becoming aroused at a funeral or when you hear "your neighbor beating his kids," and "when the Mexican kid hangs himself in the school bathroom: Pinata time," followed by lol's and flame emojis.
+The Tab later published a selection of the messages and memes, which feature subjects becoming aroused at a funeral or when you hear "your neighbor beating his kids," and "when the Mexican kid hangs himself in the school bathroom: piñata time," followed by "lol"s and flame emojis.

 To join, the group's founders made students post obscene material in the main group before letting them into the private chat.

 "They had to post one offensive meme in the normal chat so that way the other members of the dark chat had evidence to report each other if it did all crumble (which it did).
-Anything that was wild' as they called it.
-So it ranged from memes that made fun of the holocaust to people with disabilities.
-General stuff you'd find on 4chan honestly," he said.
+Anything that was 'wild,' as they called it.
+So it ranged from memes that made fun of the Holocaust to people with disabilities.
+General stuff you'd find on 4chan honestly," the incoming freshman said.

-As more students received acceptance letters at the end of March, the chat group swelled before splintering off into the separate chat in early April, the freshman said.
+As more students received acceptance letters at the end of March, the chat group swelled before splintering off into the separate chat in early April, he said.

-Shortly after, university officials found out.
-After learning of the group and its contents, Harvard administrators emailed students in mid-April who posted offensive material demanding they show everything they had posted in the group, according to one student who lost their admission letter.
+Shortly after, university officials found out about the group and its contents.
+Harvard administrators emailed students in mid-April who posted offensive material demanding they show everything they had posted in the group, according to one student who lost their admission letter.

-“The Admissions Committee was disappointed to learn that several students in a private group chat for the Class of 2021 were sending messages that contained offensive messages and graphics,” reads a copy of the Admissions Office’s email obtained by The Crimson.
+“The Admissions Committee was disappointed to learn that several students in a private group chat for the Class of 2021 were sending messages that contained offensive messages and graphics,” reads a copy of the Admissions Office’s email obtained by the Crimson.
 “As we understand you were among the members contributing such material to this chat, we are asking that you submit a statement by tomorrow at noon to explain your contributions and actions for discussion with the Admissions Committee.”

 “It is unfortunate that I have to reach out about this situation,” the email said.